-Parenting with a physical disability: challenges and rewards
+Parenting with a physical disability: rewards

-One of the biggest challenges might not be your physical disability, but the assumptions or judgments that people make about it.
+One of the biggest challenges might not be your physical disability but the assumptions or judgments that people make about it.

 Managing life as a parent with a physical disability